karakun/karakun.github.io/_posts/2019-01-08-rico-server-timing.md

 layout: post
 title:  'Server Timing with Rico'
 author: hendrik
-featuredImage: icecream
+featuredImage: clock
-excerpt: 'TODO'
+excerpt: 'This post gives an overview about the new server timing specification of the w3c and how server timing can be used in any enterprise Java server by using Rico.'
-categories: [Java, OpenJDK]
+categories: [Java, Rico]
 header:
   text: Rico Server Timing
   image: post